adrian154/blog/public/blogposts/rubiks/blogpost.md

 These two states are indisputably *different*, but clearly they are functionally identical&mdash;we can recolor the faces on one cube to turn it into the other one.
 Intuitively, these two cubes must also require the same number of moves to be solved, meaning that there's no point in storing entries for both in our pruning table.

 The potential for gains here is pretty huge.
 Each state can have up to 48 symmetry-equivalent siblings (24 possible orientations, times two because we can mirror the scramble).
-Most states *do* have 48 symmetry equivalents, although some have less because they remain unchanged under reflection/rotation.
-The most extreme example of this is the solved cube; it has no symmetry equivalents besides itself because it looks the same from every angle.

-Another useful tidbit is the fact that the *inverse* of a position is always at the same distance as the position itself.
-This lets us perform two pruning lookups and take the maximum as the value of the heuristic, allowing us to prune more.
+A small portion of states have fewer than 48 symmetry equivalents because they remain unchanged under reflection/rotation from certain angles.
+By applying symmetry reduction, we can effectively multiply the size of our pruning table 48x.

+How do we actually make use of symmetry?
+For starters, let's first define it in terms of cubies instead of face colors, so that it is compatible with our cube representation.

+## The Inverse

+There's one last trick up our sleeve that we can use to further boost our pruning.
+Suppose $S$ is the sequence of moves that creates some position.
+We know that there is some sequence of moves $S^{-1}$ such that $S \times S^{-1}$ produces the solved state.
+Because of this relationship, we call $S^{-1}$ the *inverse* of $S$.
+The length of $S^{-1}$ cannot possibly be shorter than the length of $S$, so the positions must be at the same distance.
+Thus, we can look up both the current position **and** the inverse in the pruning table and take the value as the value of the heuristic.